 Greensgrow is a nationally recognized leader in urban farming and is open to the public year round.
 Green roofs on composting toilets, washing machines stripped down to spin-dry lettuce, honey bees perched on top of a biodiesel shed, a neighborhood lawn replaced with an heirloom tomato garden, plants grown to measure lead uptake, Milkshake the pig, an abandoned house turned office space, an unused church kitchen turned small food business incubator and a deck made from old pallets and water bottles.
 A laundry list of crazy ideas?
 Yes.
 And a day in the life of Greensgrow.

 To learn more about Greensgrow, its history and its impact, watch the video interview below from the Giving Library.

 One thing that is for certain.
 There is no typical day at Greensgrow.
 We have never accepted the idea that “that’s just the way things are”.
 Instead we believe that’s there’s a way things could be and that we can make them happen if we’re willing to work hard enough, laugh loud enough and be open enough to learn from our mistakes.
-At the Greensgrow Idea Farm we vet notions, potions, concepts, initiatives and dreams.
-We send them into our pipeline for trials and testing.
-That pipeline has given birth to our CSA, the Community Kitchen and other projects resulting in permanent jobs and sustainable income which in turn allows us to start new projects.
+We think of ourselves as an Idea Farm, it has given birth to our CSA, the Community Kitchen and other projects resulting in permanent jobs and sustainable income which in turn allows us to start new projects.

 Everything is recyclable, by someone.